 There was opposition to the equal temperament system of tuning, notably from J.S.
 Bach, who felt that compromising note intervals in this way was sullying the purity of the music being produced under the new system.
 Bach advocated a system called well temperament.

-The various well temperament tunings tried to strike a balance between having or staying close to pure intervals and not having wolf intervals.
-A well temperament might have several justly tuned perfect fifths in it and some smaller fifths, but not small enough to be wolf intervals.
+The various well-temperament tunings tried to strike a balance between having or staying close to pure intervals and not having wolf intervals.
+A well-temperament might have several justly tuned perfect fifths in it and some smaller fifths, but not small enough to be wolf intervals.
 In such systems, tuning would be noticeably different in each key, but every key would still be usable.
-Because of this tuning variance between keys, different keys in well temperament were considered to correlate to different colours and emotions.
+Because of this tuning variance between keys, different keys in well-temperament were considered to correlate to different colors and emotions.